ajwills72/hbab/docs/action.md

 For each sequence the learner generates a set of predictions P1, P2, ...
 Pm, each of which is an estimate of z.

-For simplicity in this example, each Pt is predicted from state xt.
+In this example, each Pt is predicted from state xt.

 And that prediction is calculated from weights, and the state so prediction P is dependent on the state at time t and the weights - P(xt, w)